PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 The recipie and demos below describe the process of making a copy of an observational data product that is obs4MIPs compliant.
 This is in support of, but independent of the process of "publishing" obs4MIPs compliant data to ESGF.
 A user does not need to clone this repository.
 Instead, common usage involves copying information from the provided demo and modifying it for use to prepare a new obs4MIPs compliant dataset.

-## Key resources (utilites, formats and conventions)##
+## Key resources (utilites, formats and conventions)

 Currently, all obs4MIPs compliant data products need to be prepared with [Climate Model Output Rewriter (CMOR)](https://cmor.llnl.gov).
-CMOR can be obtained [via conda-forge](https://cmor.llnl.gov/mydoc_cmor3_conda/).
-By preparing a simple [python](https://python.org) script, CMOR can be used to prepare an obs4MIPs compliant dataset.
-The obs4MIPs data specifications
+CMOR is used by most CMIP modeling groups to prepare their model output in advance of publishing it to ESGF.
+CMOR can be obtained [via conda-forge](https://cmor.llnl.gov/mydoc_cmor3_conda/), a community-led collection of recipes, build infrastructure and distributions for the [conda package manager](https://docs.conda.io/projects/conda/en/latest).
+By preparing a simple [python](https://python.org) script (example discussed below), CMOR is used to prepare an obs4MIPs compliant dataset.

 Obs4MIPs data specificatons
 JSON format

+---

 **Recipie overview** (detailed below)